Federal judges work to ensure equal justice under the law. Learn about the different kinds of federal judges and the cases they hear.

 Learn more about district courts from the following resources:

-Learn more about appellate court and district court judgeships, which are created by legislation enacted by Congress.
+Learn more about appellate and district judgeships, which are created by legislation enacted by Congress.

 Senior Judges